Chocolate Mousse Recipe

 Instructions

-- In a small, heavy sauce pot, over medium-low (to low) heat, whisk egg yolks, 1/4 cup of water and 1/4 cup of sugar together.
+- In a small, heavy-bottom sauce pot, over medium-low (to low) heat, whisk egg yolks, 1/4 cup of water and 1/4 cup of sugar together.
 Cook stirring slowly but constantly, until the mixture reaches 160° (F).
 This could take up to 10 minutes but don't walk away or you will cook your eggs.
+The eggs will look still completely liquid and bright yellow, just warmed to safe temperature.
 Take off heat.

 - Stir egg mixture into chocolate mixture until all combined and smooth.

-- Place some ice into a large mixing bowl.
-Set the sauce pot in the ice bath.
+- Place ice into a large mixing bowl, about half way.
+Set the sauce pot into the ice bath.
 Let chocolate cool, while slowly stirring, for 5-7 minutes.
+The chocolate mixture should be completely cooled (no longer warm) throughout before adding whipped cream.

 - Fold whipped cream into cooled chocolate mixture until all smooth.
 Take you time folding with a spatula, you don't want to whip or it will flatten.